brunobg/webdevbook/docs/frontend/authentication.md

 We provide a param to the login path, enabling us to redirect the user to the chosen page after the login is performed.

-### Native
+### Native routing

-In the native version we have full control of the application and users cannot access a random page ordinarily.
+In the native version we have full control of the application and users cannot access a random page ordinarily, since they should not even see the buttons or links to pages that require authentication.
+If you prefer to show the links to entice the user to login, you can share the router data to check if an authorization is required (or, if your app is small, just check it manually on the element click callback).

 If your app supports [universal links](https://market.nativescript.org/plugins/nativescript-plugin-universal-links), you'll have to provide a callback function.
 You can check on this callback if the user needs to be authenticated and route him to a login page or the chosen page.